You're interested in becoming an au pair in Europe - what an exciting adventure!

 Which European countries have a dedicated au pair visa?

 Keep in mind that just because a country doesn't have a dedicated au pair visa doesn't necessarily mean you cannot be an au pair there.
-There may be a different type of visa that you need to apply for instead.
+There may be a different type of visa that you need to apply for instead, such as a general working or temp work visa.

 What do au pairs have to do?